Sony's PlayStation VR hits 3 million systems sold. Is that a lot?

 And it's not like Sony hasn't made PSVR accessible.
 PlayStation VR came out in 2016, and since its release Sony has released several bundles of the VR system with its PS4, often at a discounted price.

 Whether PSVR isn't that sought after or VR fever is cooling down as a whole is up for debate.
-But at the very least PSVR offers a way to experience VR without an expensive souped-up PC, and PlayStation competitors like the Nintendo Switch and Xbox One have yet to explore VR.
+But at the very least, PSVR offers a way to experience VR without an expensive souped-up PC; PlayStation competitors like the Nintendo Switch and Xbox One have yet to explore VR.

 Discuss: Sony's PlayStation VR hits 3 million systems sold.
 Is that a lot?